 The City strictly follows its Citizen Participation Plan.
 Public hearings are held during regularly-scheduled City Council Meetings and are conducted as needed or required.
-The City held multiple public hearings and forums for PY 2018 including forums/hearings for the 2018 Annual Action Plan and the PY 2018 CAPER.
+The City held multiple public hearings and forums for PY 2019 including forums/hearings for the 2019 Annual Action Plan and the PY 2019 CAPER.
 The City always encourages its citizens to attend these hearings and to log on to the City's website to view any current and past plans available.
-All City Council meetings and public hearings are televised on Cd'A TV, channel 1301, or they can be viewed in the archived recordings found on the City's website.
+All City Council meetings and public hearings are televised on Cd'A TV, Charter Cable channel 1301, shared via YouTube, or they can be viewed in the archived recordings found on the City's website.

-The public comment period for the PY 2018 CAPER began June 4, 2019 with a legal advertisement in the Coeur d'Alene Press and will be concluded June 18, 2018 with a public hearing.
-The public will be encouraged to attend the hearing and give comments regarding the CDBG program as a whole and the CAPER for PY 2018.
+Due to the COVID-19 pandemic, the CAPER deadline was extended to provide an additional 180 days to submit the report.
+The city requested and was granted an additional 30-day extension to complete the public comment period.
+The public comment period for the PY 2019 CAPER will begin October 2, 2020 with a legal advertisement in the Coeur d'Alene Press and will be concluded October 20,2020 with a public hearing October 20, 2020.
+The public will be encouraged to attend the hearing and give comments regarding the CDBG program as a whole and the CAPER for PY 2019 either in person or virtually using the Zoom meeting network.
 All proposed actions under the Entitlement Program were reviewed for compliance under HUD regulations, specifically that they meet a national objective, constitute an eligible activity, and address one of the goals established by the City within its Consolidated Plan.